City Guide to Brussels, Belgium: Part 2 | Must See Attractions

-Most of Brussels sights can be seen by walking.
+Note: Most of Brussels’ must see attractions are within walking distance of city center.
 However, a few places further out require public transportation, a vehicle, or a bike.
-To streamline things we decided to do the further out attractions all on the same day, which for us, was day two of our itinerary for Brussels.
+So, to streamline things we decided to do the further out attractions all on the same day, which for us, was day two of our itinerary for Brussels.

 Royal Square and Mont des Arts